 July 25, 1848, Cave Hill Cemetery in Louisville was dedicated.
 The 296 acre Victorian era National Cemetery and arboretum was acquired in various tracts from adjoining land owners over a period of thirty years.
 Within the grounds, known in the mid 1800’s as the “city of the dead”, are sixteen miles of paved roads, five lakes, and one quarry.
 As of 2012 there have been over 130,000 people interred on the grounds, and there is ample room for burial of many more citizens.
 Cave Hill was named for the cave on the east bank of the main lake below the Administration Office.
 A few of the burial sites include: George Rogers Clark, Muhammad Ali and Colonel Sanders.

-July 31, 1850, Governor John Jordan Crittenden resigned to accept President Millard Fillmore’s appointment as Attorney General, making John L. Helm the 18th Governor of Kentucky.
+July 31, 1850, Governor John Jordan Crittenden resigned to accept President Millard Fillmore’s appointment as Attorney General.
+This would be Crittenden’s second trm as U.S. Attorney General.
+John L. Helm became the 18th Governor of Kentucky.
 Governor Helm would go on to be the 24th Governor as well.

 September 2, 1851, Lazarus Whitehead Powell became the 19th Governor of Kentucky.
 As governor he gave Kentucky one of the top educational systems in the South, improved Kentucky’s transportation system and vetoed legislation that he felt would have created an overabundance of banks in the Commonwealth.